Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-04.md

 + The "jobKey" property indicates the identity of the job that should be executed when the trigger fires.
-+ The "startTime" property indicates when the trigger's schedule first comes into affect.
++ The "startTime" property indicates when the trigger's schedule first comes into effect.
 The value is a *java.util.Date* object that defines a moment in time on a given calendar date.
 For some trigger types, the trigger will actually fire at the start time, for others it simply marks the time that the schedule should start being followed.
 This means you can store a trigger with a schedule such as "every 5th day of the month" during January,